MedReflect: Teaching Medical LLMs to Self-Improve via Reflective Correction: Methodology

-This approach focuses on medical texts rich in entities.
+\paragraph{RG1: Sentence Level.} This approach primarily focuses on the overall rewriting of reasoning sentences generated by the LLM.
+We utilize this method to construct training data derived from the multi-choice MedMCQA dataset.
+Specifically, we perform repeated sampling by prompting the LLM to respond to the original question $Q$ multiple times, generating new answers that include their reasoning processes.
+For each sampled response, we employ heuristic pattern matching to extract the multi-choice decision statement and compare it with the ground truth.
+If the extracted decision answer $A'$ is incorrect, we locate the specific sentence within the response that led to the wrong option, designating it as a reflection pinpoint $E_{si}$. \paragraph{RG2: Word Level} This approach focuses on medical texts rich in entities.
 We used this method to construct the data of the consultation dataset ChatDoctor.
 We extract entity $W_i$ from medical consultation reasoning sentence $S_i$ and mask it with its corresponding entity type, such as diseases, etiology, and treatment.
 The LLM is prompted to predict and fill in the masked entity multiple times.
 If an attempt by the LLM is assessed as incorrect and such errors occur frequently, the sentence containing this entity serves as our reflection pinpoint $E_{wi}$.
 In contrast, responses that are assessed as correct will not be treated as such pinpoints.
 At this level of detail, a single physician’s response can produce one to three pinpoints for reflection.

-\subsection{Retrospective Path Generation}
+\subsubsection{Retrospective Path Generation}